sueboyd922/sueboyd922/README.md

+# Susan Boyd (she/her)

 ## About
 Hi!
 I'm Susan, a backend software developer who left the service industry behind for the world of technology.
 The journey started while learning Ruby on Rails at Turing School of Software and Design and I am looking forward to seeing where I can take it next.

 I have a knack for coming up with unique solutions to problems wherever they seem to pop up, great communication and interpersonal skills, and I have way too much fun organizing everything from a beer cooler to a carry-on sized backpack so imagine my delight with databases and object oriented programming.
 I thrive in fast paced environments, am quick to adapt to new situations and am constantly excited to learn.
+I believe that technology is best used to both help and connect people whether they are in the same community or across the globe!

 When I'm not consuming APIs I can be found consuming tacos in my kayak, hiking or exploring new places.